 'Anything placed over or next to the radiator will block the airflow, causing it to emit less heat and make the boiler work harder - costing even more money.'

-In fact, moving your sofa just a few inches from in front of a radiator could save you £125 a year.
-‘Moving your sofa even six inches away from the radiator will allow heat to flow around the room much more effectively,’ explains property expert Holly Herbert.
-‘This can save you up to 10 per cent on your bills.’
+'Moving your sofa even six inches away from the radiator will allow heat to flow around the room much more effectively,' explains property expert Holly from webuyanyhouse.com.

 'The more space between furniture and radiators the better.
 But because heat rises you can get away with smaller gaps if you don't have much space in the room.'